G-1X48L403S6

 1

-There is a significant decrease in the number of children/young people supported through the universal fund.
+There is a significant decrease in the number of children/young people supported through the Universal Fund.
 This is attributed to the decreasing amount of donations being received in the UK.

-OVCY plan for 2023
+OVCY Strategy for 2024

 OVCY defiition